finnp/ssejson/readme.md

 ## Parse Example

-If you have access to the raw sse you can parse it this way
+If you have access to the raw sse you can parse it this way.
+You can specify the `event` option to parse named events.

 ```js
   var request = require('request')